M

 No. Every fellow enters through a nomination from someone else.
 If you think you should be here, ask someone who believes in you to put your name forward.
 That ask itself says something important.

-The program is bilingual — Hebrew and English.
+The program is bilingual - Hebrew and English.
 Most sessions run primarily in Hebrew, with English used for international guest speakers and selected source texts.
-Fellows are expected to be comfortable in both.

-Write to us at info@moonshots.co.il.
+Write to us at [email protected].
 We read every message and will respond within a few days.

 "If you will it, it is no dream."